thipsavanh/Good_ReadMe/README.md

     Need to run npm install inquirer and axios.

 ## Usage
-    Initialize with 'node index.js' and a detailed README will be createad through a series of prompts.
+    Initialize with `node index.js` and a detailed README will be createad through a series of prompts.

 ## License
     MIT